These Shower Steamers Woke Me Up Better Than Coffee

-Scouting Report: These are Bath bombs but for shower people, perfect if you have allergies or are just in need of a morning jolt.
+Scouting Report: Bath bombs but for shower people that are perfect for people with allergies or in need of a morning jolt.

 I’m not a bath bomb person, mainly because I’m not a bath person.
 Don’t get me wrong, baths are all well and good.
 The issue is really that they just are a whole ordeal.
 You have to run the bath, and then get in the bath for like, 30 minutes and just, sit there?
 Well, if you’re not a bath person either, you’re in luck.
 I recently found out about a way to enjoy bath bombs in the shower.